3 days in Milan: Itinerary of what to see in Milan (+ map)

 Porta Nuova Milan Bosco Verticale

 Unlike the previous two days, we will leave the third day in Milan more open.
-There is still plenty to see in the city.
+There are still plenty of places to see in the city.

-But that’s also true of Milan’s surroundings, where you’ll find historic towns, Alpine lakes and breathtaking nature.
+But this also applies to the area around Milan, where you’ll find historic towns, Alpine lakes and breathtaking nature.
 We’ll show you some options so you can enjoy your last day in Milan exactly as you wish.

 Option 1: Milan